 Every person reacts individually to different foods and every person reacts differently to different foods from one day to the next!

 Fructose is tolerated more easily when it is ingested on a full stomach rather than an empty stomach and is better tolerated in the afternoon!

 Constant restraints make your life a misery.
 This raises the question: what can still be eaten after the fructose-restricted diet?
 You will find more information about how you can continue to observe a healthy and balanced diet in our article "A healthy diet despite fructose malabsorption".

-All fruits that contain more glucose than fructose and foods that have lower fructose contents in general.
-Fruits that are more likely to be tolerated are papaya, prickly pears, pineapples, bananas and tangerines (whereby the latter two have high sugar levels!).
+Most fruits that contain more glucose than fructose and foods that have lower fructose contents in general.
+Fruits that are more likely to be tolerated are prickly pears, pineapples, bananas and tangerines (whereby the latter two have high sugar levels!).
 You can find a detailed list either here or in our download section.